mrnavinkr/company_data_dashboard/README.md

 git clone https://github.com/mrnavinkr/company_data_dashboard.git
 ## 🌐 Live Dashboard
 You can view the live interactive dashboard here:
-## 🌐 Live Dashboard
-You can view the live interactive dashboard here:

 [**Open Dashboard on Streamlit**](https://companydash1navinkr.streamlit.app/)

 *(Replace the above link with your actual deployed Streamlit app link)*